4 US citizens were kidnapped by gunmen in Mexico in case of mistaken identity, US official says | KRDO

 4 US citizens were kidnapped by gunmen in Mexico in case of mistaken identity, US official says

-By Rosa Flores, Josh Campbell, Paul P. Murphy, Polo Sandoval and Rebekah Riess, CNN
+(CNN) -- Two South Carolina families have identified the four US citizens who were assaulted and kidnapped by gunmen in northeastern Mexico on Friday in what a US official with knowledge of the investigation tells CNN was a case of mistaken identity.

-(CNN) -- Four US citizens were assaulted and kidnapped by gunmen in northeastern Mexico on Friday in a case of mistaken identity, a US official with knowledge of the investigation told CNN.
+Family members told CNN that Latavia "Tay" Washington McGee went to Mexico for a medical procedure and was accompanied by Zindell Brown, Shaeed Woodard and a man they identified as Eric, according to McGee's mother and Brown's sister.

 The Americans are believed to have been targeted by mistake and were not the intended victims, the official said.
 Investigators believe a Mexican cartel likely mistook them for Haitian drug smugglers, the official said, adding investigators have not identified any concerning criminal history on the part of the Americans.